 The most common scenario for DPM-BACKUP-AZURE (disk-to-disk-to-cloud) is the ability to act as a primary DPM server within a data center or branch office for short-term backup and then replicate the protected data to Azure for long-term retention and enhanced security protection as shown in Figure 1.

 There are some considerations that you must keep in mind before you enable online backup.
 The steps involved are as follows:

-- You can protect Hyper-V virtual machines, VMware virtual machines, SQL server, SharePoint, Exchange, System State, Bare Metal Recovery, and Files and folders with the online protection.
+- You can protect Hyper-V virtual machines, VMware virtual machines, SQL Server, SharePoint, Exchange, System State, Bare Metal Recovery, and Files and folders with online protection.

 - You must have a valid Microsoft Azure subscription.

-- You must create a Recovery Service Vault and add Backup vault.
+- You must create a Recovery Service Vault and add a Backup vault.